Be In A Tight Corner Meaning, Examples, and Synonyms

 Usage with Examples

-This idiom is used in daily life and also in the corporate sector to describe someone’s position in life.
+This idiom is best for daily life and also in the corporate sector to describe someone’s position in life.
 When you see someone tackling a messy situation but they are unable to do so, then, you can use this idiomatic expression to explain their situation.

 Given below are some examples of this idiomatic expression: